 - Use food puzzles or food balls to mimic the action of hunting for prey, and provide a more natural eating behavior.
 It can also help your cat eat more slowly as he needs to work for her food.

-- Reward your cat with treats to provide positive reinforcement for appropriate play.
+- Reward your cat with treats to provide positive reinforcement.

 - If you have more than one cat, remember to play with them individually.

-- Teach children and those unfamiliar with appropriate play for cats how to play with your cats.
-This will help prevent your cats from becoming frustrated or scared by these activities.
+- Teach children and those unfamiliar with cats how to play appropriately with your cats.
+This will help prevent your cats from becoming frustrated or scared.